CedricVanhaverbeke/portfolio/src/pages/blog/posts/workout.md

 - An overview of the training
 - The power output from the trainer

 There's a lot of UI libraries to choose from.
-However, given the need I needed to update UI elements every second, I opted for a game engine called `ebiten`.
+However, given the need to update UI elements every second to show the passing of time, I opted for a game engine called `ebiten`.
 It's known for its simplicity and it's really fun to create a layout.
 One of the cool things about `ebiten` is the possibility to overlay UI elements on the screen, as if they are widgets.
 So you could combine a training with watching a movie, great stuff!